 These patterns are very specific, so each one has to be shined on by the light of your conscious awareness in order for it to be remedied, in order for there to be clearing.
 Awareness colonizes the body one bit, one seeing, one unconscious pattern at a time.

 Don’t try to fix that unit.

 You can’t anyway; that body is operating on its own.
 You are not its minder or controller.
 It’s doing what it does until it does something else.
-Let it–it will do so, regardless.
-It won’t do something else until it sees that what it’s already doing isn’t helpful, isn’t skillful, isn’t beneficial to the well being of the unit and the world.
+Allow it.
+It will do so, regardless.
+It won’t do something else until it sees that what it’s currently doing isn’t helpful, isn’t skillful, isn’t beneficial to the well-being of the unit and the world.
 But once it does see that, once it truly and thoroughly sees it, then that penetrated pattern will thin, recede, drop away of its own accord.
 You don’t have to do a thing.
 It just happens.
 Clarity arises.
-It may happen quickly, or it may happen slowly, but once an unskillful pattern has been fully penetrated, its days are numbered.
+It may happen quickly or it may happen slowly, but once an unskillful pattern has been fully penetrated, its days are numbered.